 I don’t know where Elizabeth from the Lake Tahoe group was going but she took her loom on the road anchoring the warp in the glove compartment of the car…

 Charlotte, from the Austin Texas group, launched herself into a new band challenging herself to some mental gymnastics handling the color changes in the three columns of motifs.
 This is the same motif that appears on yurt bands of Central Asia.
 In Central Asia it is woven using a single-faced structure.
-Charlotte is using a complementary-warp structure which was the topic of our workshop.
+Charlotte is using a complementary-warp structure .
 This means that her band is double-faced.

 Julia found a good use for a pebble weave band that she had created over a year ago.
 She made a bag for her sister’s flute.
 As is always the way with Julia’s work, it has been woven and put together beautifully.

-Janet, who took my class in Sacramento in spring 2013, has become an active member of the Ravelry group and has been sharing her latest experiments with supplemetary-weft patterning.
-I do remember that the Sacramento group had really taken to this technique and had even gone home and done homework on the first night!
+Janet, who wove with me last year, has become an active member of the Ravelry group and has been sharing her latest experiments with supplemetary-weft patterning.
+I do remember that the Sacramento weavers had really taken to this technique.

 Sheila is a new member of the group and bought a Gilmore Wave loom for her studies of Andean Pebble Weave.
 She is working on adding extra string heddles to this two-shaft loom so that she can weave the structure as a semi loom-controlled one as I was taught to in Peru.
 It is much easier to operate the two sets of string heddles using a backstrap loom which enables you to freely and easily adjust tension on the warp with spontaneous body movements.
 Sheila is working with a ”fixed tension” loom which means that she needs to apply other strategies to achieve consistently clean sheds with her string heddles.
 It looks like she is succeeding!